Red-cockaded woodpecker

 The red-cockaded woodpecker (Leuconotopicus borealis) is a woodpecker endemic to the southeastern United States.
+It is a threatened species under the Endangered Species Act of 1973.

 Description

-The red-cockaded woodpecker is small to mid-sized species, being intermediate in size between North America's two most widespread woodpeckers (the downy and hairy woodpeckers).
+The red-cockaded woodpecker is small- to mid-sized species, being intermediate in size between North America's two most widespread woodpeckers (the downy and hairy woodpeckers).
 This species measures 18–23 cm in length, spans 34–41 cm across the wings and weighs 40–56 g.
 Among the standard measurements, the wing chord is 9.5–12.6 cm, the tail is 7–8.2 cm, the bill is 1.9–2.3 cm and the tarsus is 1.8–2.2 cm.
 Its back is barred with black and white horizontal stripes.
 The red-cockaded woodpecker's most distinguishing feature is a black cap and nape that encircle large white cheek patches.
 Rarely visible, except perhaps during the breeding season and periods of territorial defense, the male has a small red streak on each side of its black cap called a cockade, hence its name.
-The species is listed as Near Threatened by the IUCN and as Endangered by the United States Fish and Wildlife Service.
+The species is listed as Near Threatened by the IUCN and as Threatened by the United States Fish and Wildlife Service.